waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 2 (Untested):** Interaction with the Pokémon in the enclosures is required, not the signs.
 - **Hypothesis 3 (Untested):** A specific Pokémon must be in the party to trigger an event.

-# V. Strategic Notes
+# V. Strategic Plans

-## A. Training for Giovanni
+## A. Training for Giovanni (Level Cap: 55)
-- **Strategy:** The lower floors of Seafoam Islands (B3F and B4F) contain high-level wild Pokémon suitable for training the party to the level cap of 55.
+- **Current Plan:** Travel to the western section of Seafoam Islands to train.
+The high-level wild Pokémon on floors B3F and B4F are ideal.
+- **Navigation Plan:** Fly to Fuchsia City, then travel south to Route 19.
+From Route 19, surf west to Route 20, which should lead to the correct (western) entrance of Seafoam Islands.